aniketmpatil/aniketmpatil/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a Robotics (ROS2/C++) Software Intern at Trossen Robotics.
 I work on the Perception and Localization software for their AgileX-based rover platflorm.
 During my master's, I worked on research related to minimalistic vision-based navigation of compact aerial robots with on-board sensing and compute.
+Before that, I have over 2 years of work experience working as a Machine Learning Developer, Hardware Interface Intern and Robotics Intern, which gave me a wide variety of skills.

 You can also look at my online profile at [https://aniketmpatil.github.io/](https://aniketmpatil.github.io/)